What is Metabolism?

 Traditional Methods of Boosting Metabolism

-Aerobic exercises with weight training are the traditional methods used to boost metabolism.
+Aerobic exercises with the addition of weight training are the traditional methods used to boost the rate of metabolism.
 Additionally, eating more often, in the form of more frequent but also smaller meals, will help with weight loss.
-Skipping meals, or taking too many hours between meals will slow the metabolism because the body will want to retain the remaining calories, which is why fasting is not the safest or most effective method of weight loss.
+Skipping meals or taking too many hours between meals will slow the metabolism because the body will want to retain the remaining calories, which is why fasting is not the safest or most effective method of weight loss.
 Special foods are not necessarily needed since any food increases metabolism within one hour of consumption.
 Protein requires more energy in digestion, though.
 There is some thought that spicy foods may also be helpful in increasing metabolism, at least temporarily.
-There is a small benefit from green tea (with EGCG, an antioxidant), as well.4
+There is a small benefit from green tea, which contains EGCG, an antioxidant, as well.4